-In 2017/18 the Food and Public Protection Team took 80 food samples, 62 of which were reported as Satisfactory, 12 Borderline and 6 unsatisfactory.
-Where necessary visits are made to those premises to identify reasons why the food samples will have been unsatisfactory and repeat sampling is undertaken.
+Where necessary visits were made to those premises to identify reasons why the food samples will have been unsatisfactory and repeat sampling undertaken.
 If necessary, results will be notified to other local authorities.

 When necessary, food complaint samples are sent to the Public Analyst at Lancashire County Scientific Services, Pedders Way, Ashton-on-Ribble, Preston PR2 2TX for non-microbiological food analysis.
 The analysis includes testing for food composition and contamination.
-No samples were submitted for analysis for the period 2016/17.
+No samples were submitted for analysis for the period 2018/19.